redux_epics 0.12.0

 Redux is great for synchronous updates to a store in response to actions.
-However, it does not have any built-in mechanisms for asynchronous operations, such as making an api call or retrieving information from a database in response to an action.
+However, working with complex asynchronous operations, such as autocomplete search experiences, can be a bit tricky with traditional middleware.
 This is where Epics come in!

 The best part: Epics are based on Dart Streams.
 This makes routine tasks easy, and complex tasks such as asynchronous error handling, cancellation, and debouncing a breeze.

 Note: For users unfamiliar with Streams, simple async cases are easier to handle with a normal Middleware Function.
-If normal Middleware Functions, Thunks, or Futures work for you, you're doing it right!
+If normal Middleware Functions or Thunks work for you, you're doing it right!
 When you find yourself dealing with more complex scenarios, such as writing an Autocomplete UI, check out the Recipes below to see how Streams / Epics can make your life easier.

 Example #